JuanDValenciano/Interface_for_robot/README.md

 MIT License

-Copyright (c) 2016 Juan D Valenciano
+Copyright (c) 2016 Jason Alexander Salaxar & Juan D Valenciano

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal